James4Ever0/notes/Issues while developing pyjom.md

 ---
 title: Issues while developing pyjom
 created: 2023-02-12T02:15:26+00:00
-modified: 2025-09-12T07:57:19+08:00
+modified: 2025-09-12T07:57:42+08:00
 ---

 # Issues while developing pyjom

-Use version control system like git for pinning different parts of systems, submit its source code and envs to ensure consistency
+Use version control system like git, local docker image registry for pinning different parts of systems, submit its source code and envs to ensure consistency

 use a workflow orchestration platform, like temporal: